 Say you wanted to nurse your baby for six months but ended up exclusively pumping for six months.

-You still breastfed your baby for six months!
-That is awesome.
+You breastfed your baby for six months!
+That’s awesome, and you should be proud.

 You are the expert on you and your baby

 Sometimes it can be a challenge when other people imply (or outright tell you) that you’re feeding your baby wrong.
-Like when your aunt tells you that pumping isn’t breastfeeding and you should just switch to formula.
-Or when your cousin informs you that you should really keep trying to nurse because it’s easier.
+Like if your mom tells you that pumping isn’t breastfeeding and you should just switch to formula.
+Or if your cousin informs you that you should really keep trying to nurse because it’s easier.

 YOU are the expert what works best for you and your baby.
 You are the one pumping and bottle feeding your baby around the clock.
-You are doing a great job.
+You get to decide, and you don’t owe family or friends any justification.

 If you are losing your mind from waking up to pump (or whatever is making life really hard), it’s okay to cut back and supplement if necessary.

-A happy mom is more important than a few extra ounces of breastmilk.
+A happy, present mom is more important to your baby than a few extra ounces of breast milk.

 This won’t last forever.